abhishekmano/DSA/README.md

-This Repo Contians the leetcode solution which i solve on a regular basis
+This Repo Contains the Leetcode solution which i solve on a regular basis